Thousands evacuated in Indonesian capital over floods

 The torrential rain had also caused landslides in satellite cities around Jakarta, with eight people missing after two landslides around the city of Bogor, police said.

-TV footage on Tuesday showed people wading through murky brown water in some neighbourhoods of the capital Jakarta.
+TV footage on Tuesday showed people wading through murky brown water in some neighborhoods of the capital Jakarta.

 City governor Anies Baswedan said about 6,500 people had been displaced by floods in parts of south and east Jakarta.